 But Moses again pleaded, “Lord, please!
 Send anyone else” (Exodus 4:10-13 NLT).

 If you noticed, Moses argued with HaShem and around seven times told him why he could not possibly do the job God had called him to do.
 He had murdered a man in Egypt, and they would kill him.
 God says the men looking for you are dead.
 Moses continues speaking doubt and saying that he cannot do it.
 He even says he doesn’t have the greatest speaking voice in front of people, especially the Pharaoh over the whole land.
 God says, well I have created your mouth!
 I can teach you how to speak.

 Oh, Abba teach us how to speak light and LIFE!

-We may not have any confidence in ourself, but if God does, and He has a job for us to do, let HIM fill our mouth with HIS words and when we are around our enemies or those who don’t think very highly of us, let us look at them and find something true, something lovely, something of a good report, and think on those things.
+We may not have any confidence in ourselves, but if God does, and He has a job for us to do, let HIM fill our mouth with HIS words.
+When we are around our enemies or those who don’t think very highly of us, let us look at them and find something true, something lovely, something of a good report, and think on those things.

 Photograph by Jeff Manning